chhabinath/chhabinath.github.io/README.md

 - Any noteworthy achievements, awards, or certifications related to your field.

 ## Education
-- Degree: [Your Degree Title]
+- Degree: B-Tech
-- University: [University Name]
+- University: C.V.
+Raman Global University
-- Year of Graduation: [Year]
+- Year of Graduation: 2023

 ## Interests
-- Mention your hobbies or interests outside of work.
+- Sketching
+- Photography

 ## Get in Touch
-- Feel free to reach out to me via email at [Your Email Address].
+- Feel free to reach out to me via email at [chhabinath1519@gmail.com](mailto:chhabinath1519@gmail.com).
-- Connect with me on LinkedIn: [Your LinkedIn Profile URL].
+- Connect with me on LinkedIn: https://www.linkedin.com/in/chhabinath-sahoo/.